-His residential work was principally for large subdivision projects, creating model plans that embody the spirit and popular trends of the post-WWII ranch houses.
+John's architectural work was predominantly residential but included projects for the University of Arizona.
+His residential work was principally for large subdivision projects, creating model plans that embody the spirit and popular trends of the post-World War II ranch houses.
 In 1957, he was commissioned by the Jo-Co Built Quality Home company to design what they advertised as: "Tucson 1st Split-Levels and Ranch style House."
 The home was featured in the Orange Grove Park subdivision.

-By 1958, Johns had formalized on ongoing relationship with Busby-Carroll Construction Co., designing homes for their subdivision projects.
+By 1958, Johns had formalized an ongoing relationship with Busby-Carroll Construction Co., designing homes for their subdivision projects.
 The first advertised project was the "Sparkling All-New Fashion Designed Homes of Villa Rey in Miramonte Terrace.
 The development advertised two models: the Bali and the Shalimar.
 In 1958, he designed Jay Howenstine School at 555 South Tucson Boulevard in the Sunshine Mile.
 In 1959, Johns designed the homes for Parkridge of Villa Rey, a 110 home site project including the lauded The Le Casa Grande, a 1,432 sq. ft. ranch house, and in 1961, designed the models for Sierra del Sol apartment project.
 In 1968, he worked for Fred Busby, designing the Asters and the Thunderbird Desert Classic home models in the Fred Fairway Knolls, located in Rolling Hills Country Club Estates on South Oak Park Drive.

 In 1960, Johns worked for Copland Construction, designing the Pampono and Bonita models for the Casa Catalina development.
-1963, he designed The Bard and The Minstrel model homes for the New Warwick Village, located on Mann Road just south of Golf Links Road, developed by Allen and Associated.
+In 1963, he designed The Bard and The Minstrel model homes for the New Warwick Village, located on Mann Road just south of Golf Links Road, developed by Allen and Associated.